lizhanhui/elastic-stream/docs/sbp.md

 | range | struct | The range, returned by the describe ranges request. |

 ### CREATE_STREAMS
-The CREATE_STREAMS frame(opcode=0x3001) creates a batch of streams to PM.
+The CREATE_STREAMS frame(opcode=0x3001) creates a batch of streams to PD.
 This frame with batch ability is very useful for importing metadata from other systems.

 **Request Frame:**
 ```